On-Campus/Zoom Evaluation of English Proficiency

 Will your students be able to understand you?
 We need to know.
-Any international graduate student whose first language is not English must demonstrate proficiency in English before assuming teaching responsibilities, as mandated by the state of California ( Assembly Concurrent Resolution #41 in 1987).
+Any international graduate student whose first language is not English must demonstrate proficiency in English before assuming teaching responsibilities, as mandated by the state of California ( Assembly Concurrent Resolution #41 of 1987).
 Potential international teaching assistants (ITAs) who have not demonstrated proficiency with a TOEFL iBT speaking subsection score of 26 or higher will participate in an on-campus test - a teaching demonstration - that takes approximately 20 minutes.
-You will not need to bring anything to the test facility; we will provide a whiteboard and markers for your use.
-The following information will help you know what to expect and how to prepare for this evaluation.
+You will not need to bring anything to the test facility when this is in person; we provide a whiteboard and markers for your use.
+The following information will help you know what to expect and how to prepare for this evaluation, with details for the Zoom version.

 The test is divided into three sections, recreating classroom-teaching practices.